 #3 See the significance

-Everything we do in a marriage builds the big picture, including all the little things.
-We can try to keep the big picture in front of our spiritual eyes by remembering to do the seemingly insignificant things as often as possible.
+Everything you do in a marriage builds the big picture, including all the little things.
+You can try to keep the big picture in front of your spiritual eyes by remembering to do the seemingly insignificant things as often as possible.

 As often as possible, you should remind your spouse that you are thinking about them and care about them.
 These reminders can be through text messages, phone calls, making their favorite food, or doing the dishes when they have piled up.